Dali (goddess): Modern legacy

 Dali has retained cultural significance among Georgians into the modern day, particularly in more rural areas where hunting is still practiced as a profession.
 A survey conducted in 2013 found that, while most people who were either younger or more educated considered Dali to be mythological, many elderly hunters still thought of Dali as a real figure, although not one that any of them had personally encountered.
 They recounted stories to the researchers of hunters they knew who had encountered Dali and been injured or driven mad as a result.

 In the modern era, eponyms and literary allusions to Dali indicate the persistence of her narrative in the cultural memory.
 The Dali Chasma and the Tkashi-mapa Chasma on Venus are named for Dali and her Mingrelian equivalent Tkashi-Mapa.
 Capra dalii, a fossil species of goat discovered in Georgia, is named for Dali.
 Fragments of Capra dalii fossils were first located at the Dmanisi archaeological site in 2006, and are believed to be related to the west Caucasian tur, Capra caucasica.

 Celebrated Georgian novelist Konstantine Gamsakhurdia wove numerous figures from Georgian folklore, including Dali, into his 1936 novel Stealing the Moon.
-Georgian author Grigol Robakidze integrated Dali into his German-language works, particularly the novels Megi – Ein georgisches Mädchen (Megi – A Georgian Girl, 1932), where Dali forms the basis of the character Ivlite, and Der Ruf der Göttin (The Call of the Goddess, 1934), based on the stories of hunters falling from cliffs because of Dali.
+Georgian author Grigol Robakidze integrated Dali into the German-language works he wrote in exile, particularly the novels Megi – Ein georgisches Mädchen (Megi – A Georgian Girl, 1932), where Dali forms the basis of the character Ivlite, and Der Ruf der Göttin (The Call of the Goddess, 1934), based on the stories of hunters falling from cliffs because of Dali.
 Two poems composed after the accidental death of the famed Svan mountain climber Mikhail Khergiani in 1969 refer to Dali mourning his loss.

 In 2019, the town of Lentekhi removed a figure of Dali from the design of a large fountain planned for the city's main square.
 The original proposal featured a statue of Dali, nude, standing atop a large rock, with three ibexes standing on the rock beneath her.
 Metropolitan Stephan of the Georgian Orthodox eparchy of Tsageri and Lentekhi strongly criticized the inclusion of the goddess as idolatry, although mayor Badri Liparteliani stated the change was intended to increase the fountain's efficiency and visual appeal.
 The final version was built without the statue of Dali, and simply features three ibexes sitting atop a rock.

 The top prize of the Svaneti International Film Festival, founded in 2021, is the "Goddess Dali Prize".